How Nurses Are Often Undervalued

 Education And Experience

-In the United States alone, nursing fills up over 2.6 million jobs, and that number is growing every year.
+In the United States alone, nursing fills up over 2.6 million jobs, and if you look at the registered nursing job outlook info from GMercyU you will see that number is growing every year.
 However, the increase of registered nurses isn’t solely due to the vast amount of people who go into the profession with determination and an honest goal to want to help and comfort patients.
 Rather, a number of nurses the country gains or drops have become a sort of supply and demand system with figures and stats to reel in or cut out nursing staff.
 Education has appeared in the form of advertised online courses, making the whole process seem like an investment opportunity to simply qualify a nurse and move on.
 In reality, there is so much more to the learning process than that.
-When more are needed, the education system seeks to “produce” nurses, rather than cultivate, inspire, and motivate them to pursue this very career.
+When more is needed, the education system seeks to “produce” nurses, rather than cultivate, inspire, and motivate them to pursue this very career.
 So, on top of all the other challenges and ordeals, nurses go through every day, many of them are left finding time to further their education in their own time, attending orientations and classes so they can become a better and more qualified nurse.

 From time to time you may come across a nurse who isn’t as motivated to connect with you or make sure you are fine before a procedure, but in no way does that mean all or even most of them are the same.
 In fact, that particular nurse might be one of the most sincere and motivated as can be, but you only get to see what they go through when they are treating you as an individual.
 So, let’s step back and see just how much nurses often deal with.
 First of all, the insanely lengthy shifts.
 People don’t need medical attention from just 9 to 5; accidents happen every hour, of every day, of every week.
 To cater for this need, nurses often work 14 hour shifts or even more; can you imagine 14-hour shifts?
 That's about the average person's sleep and working shift combined to make one nurse's single shift.
 Not forgetting, anything can happen in that time at work.
 The day of a nurse cannot be solidly planned, for example, one minute that longed for scheduled break is imminent, but then all of a sudden emergency calls and they need to be elsewhere asap, throwing everything else on the back burner.
 Therefore it’s almost a relief when a nurse gets to work through a whole shift where all they had to do was check on the scheduled patients, and even that is a large amount of work.
 These long shifts don't consist of simply sitting at a desk.
 They often have to stand and walk for almost the entire time.
 Because of this, they often need to wear the best shoes for nurses available, otherwise, those 14 hours can be more work than it already has to be.
 As one can imagine, working long shifts has it’s major inconveniences and difficulties that affect one's health.
 One of the most frequent problems nurses face is their lack of exercise and poor diets.
 In a busy working day or night, nurses often only have time to eat a snack out of convenience rather than to sit down and have a properly enjoyable meal.
 Pair that with no time to get a short workout, even a small jog, and many nurses have periods of unhealthy lifestyles, not by choice, but by inability and lack of time.
 Along with that is the lack of sleep that some choose to live with.
 A power nap here or there might be all they get in a days work, and that is hardly enough for a nurse to properly do their job.